nickfargo/state/README.md

 #### Concurrency <a name="about--future-directions--concurrency" href="#about--future-directions--concurrency">&#x1f517;</a>

 Whereas an object’s state is most typically conceptualized as an exclusive-OR operation (i.e., its current state is always fixed to exactly one state), a state may instead be defined as **concurrent**, relating its substates in an “AND” composition, where occupation of the concurrent state implies simultaneous occupation of each of its immediate substates.

+#### Potential optimization pathways

+* **Forego hidden references in favor of plain public properties** on members such as `superstate`, `controller`, etc., to simplify the code base and avoid costs of closures.

+* **Further granularize the `State realize` function** such that each of the internal data, methods, etc. objects, and their associated per-instance methods, would be dynamically added only as needed.

+* **Memoize protostate references** on the assumption that owner objects will never have their prototypes forcibly altered by setting `__proto__`.
+(Arguably desirable also to preserve inheritance and expected behavior should the state implementation of an object’s prototype ever be unexpectedly `destroy`ed.)

+* **Keep a hashtable on the root state** of common `query` input strings, to avoid repeated recursive searches.